golemfactory/golem-architecture/gaps/gap-14_node_indices_api/gap-14_node_indices_api.md

 *   Average traffic on the Golem Market in a given hour of a day - because we expect to find more cheap providers when there's not much going on
 *   How many times given `node_id` shows up in posts on www.reddit.com/r/CheatedOnGolem/ - that's quite obscure, but still - why not?

+## Motivation

 ### Current and future node indices APIs

 There are already few examples of node indices APIs that are in progress or planned:

 * [Benchmark-based provider reputation (GAP-10)](https://github.com/golemfactory/golem-architecture/pull/33)
 * [Golem Stats](https://stats.golem.network).
-This "API" is currently used e.g. by the [community-created provider agent](https://gist.github.com/sv3t0sl4v/28f896752edc9e20347ffc6d8cefe74c)
+This API is currently used e.g. by the [community-created provider agent](https://gist.github.com/sv3t0sl4v/28f896752edc9e20347ffc6d8cefe74c)
 * All the future efforts related to the reputation

-And from the other side:
+And looking at this topic from a different perspective:

 * Every known marketplace uses sort of similiar "API"s (be it stars on Google, reviews on Steam, or guild-issued titles on the medieval real world marketplace).
 * This sort of information has a real value, so we should expect there to be an incentive to provide such APIs commercially (someday, hopefully).